 Historical loss experience should be adjusted to reflect the expected effect of automobile insurance reforms on loss costs in loss trend and rate level analysis.
-Benchmark adjustment factors are provided in the accompanying Technical Notes document to reflect the impact of 2015/2016 reforms.

-Benchmark adjustment factors will be updated as actual post-reform data experience emerges.
-Postreform data experience should be reviewed and provided in filings as it becomes available.
+Post-reform data experience should be reviewed and provided in filings as it becomes available.